alandawi/dama/README.md

 #### Nunjucks
 A rich and powerful templating language for JavaScript. - [More information](https://mozilla.github.io/nunjucks/)

-#### Yaml
-A human friendly data serialization language for all programming languages. - [More information](https://nodeca.github.io/js-yaml/)

 #### Mjml
 A markup language designed to reduce the pain of coding a responsive email.
 Its semantic syntax makes it easy and straightforward and its rich standard components library speeds up your development time and lightens your email codebase.
 MJML’s open-source engine generates high quality responsive HTML compliant with best practices. - [More information ](https://documentation.mjml.io/)

-## 💡 Some ideas working with D.A.M.A